mattua/HelloKafka/readme.md

 IN A NEW Terminal Tab in IntelliJ

-3) create a replicated topic in a new Tab in IntelliJ kafka_2.11-1.1.0/bin/kafka-topics.sh --create --topic dharshini --zookeeper localhost:2181 --replication-factor 3 --partitions 3
+----------------------3) create a replicated topic in a new Tab in IntelliJ kafka_2.11-1.1.0/bin/kafka-topics.sh --create --topic dharshini --zookeeper localhost:2181 --replication-factor 3 --partitions 3

 The partition is basically segragating the topic into different streams each of which are consumed independently

+-------------------2) Describe topic
-2) Describe topic kafka_2.11-1.1.0/bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic my-replicated-topic
+kafka_2.11-1.1.0/bin/kafka-topics.sh --describe --zookeeper localhost:2181 --topic dharshini

+-------------------3) publish to topic

+Run kakfaproducerexample main class making sure you change the topic name string constant

+------------------4) see the data being logged on disk

+There is an individual log folder per kafka broker, set as the log.dir in server.properties /tmp/kafka-logs
+/tmp/kafka-logs-1
+/tmp/kafka-logs-2

 ____________________________________________________